Maroju100/Capstone-Yield-prediction-and-Variety-recommender/README.md

 ## Further Work

-* Quantify Recommendations for Varieties: Currently the direction in which the factors affect yield is available.
+* Quantify recommendations for varieties: Currently the direction in which the factors affect yield is available.
 I would like to quantify these effects and hopefully give more precise recommendations.
-* Incorporate More Weather Variables: Temperature, Humidity, Hours of Sunlight
+* Incorporate more weather variables: Temperature, humidity, hours of sunlight.
-* Incorporate Soil Data
+* Incorporate soil data.
-* Gather Location-Based Variety Data for Recommendations: If all the varieties can be tested at the different locations, then varieties for which there wasn't data before can be recommended to particular locations
+* Gather location-based variety data for recommendations: If all the varieties can be tested at the different locations, then varieties for which there wasn't data before can be recommended to particular locations.
-* Attempt to use mixed models (treating some predictors as Random Variable)
+* Attempt to use mixed models (treating some predictors as random variables).

 ## References